ccrenfroe/FSOLG/Web_Scraper/Reqs_for_Scraper.md

 [Requests](https://requests.readthedocs.io/en/master/user/install/#install/)

 ## Webdriver
 In order for Selenium to work, it needs a webdriver.
-The driver depends on the browser you want to use, and are referenced to by the Selenium docs [here](https://selenium-python.readthedocs.io/installation.html#drivers). **Make sure to add it to your PATH.**
+This program will be run using the Chromedriver for extra speed compared to the other drivers. [here](https://selenium-python.readthedocs.io/installation.html#drivers). **Make sure to add it to your PATH.**

 If the executable file is not in an executable path, it can be fined in the python script itself.
 It is listed under *Global Variables* with the variable name *driver*.
 Enter the path between the parentheses as *executable_path = '(PATH HERE)'*